CSE512-16S/a3-rickixie-taoaoao/README.md

 A paragraph explaining changes between the storyboard and the final implementation.
 ####Design Decision
 We utilized the [ColorBrewer](http://colorbrewer2.org/) tool to choose our color encoding of the gender data.
+####Technical implementation and changes
+1. Data structure: in order to create the grid structure in our visualization, we needed to transform our data accordingly.
+We were initially trying to created our own structure but then realized the nest() feature that d3 provided.
+2. Drawing the grid: we were trying to use loops and d3 to automatically draw our multiples based on the indicators and the income level but weren't able to do so.
+In the end, we decided to hard code the position of each multiples in order to get some working prototypes.
+3. Hover interaction: we were intially tried to have all small multiples linked with each other as the audiences hover over the graph, but there are some issues to link across rows.

 ## Development Process